tashminlsbu/green-cart-sales-customer-insights/README.md

 - Seaborn
 - Jupyter Notebook

+## What I Did
+- cleaned and standardised raw data
+- handled missing values and duplicates
+- merged sales, product, and customer datasets
+- created new features such as revenue, order week, price band, days to order, email domain, and delayed delivery flag
+- built summary tables and visualisations
+- answered business questions from the brief with evidence

-## Key Insights
+## Key Findings
-- Cleaning category generated the highest revenue
+- The **Cleaning** category generated the highest revenue and sales volume.
-- Gold loyalty customers created the most value
+- **Gold** loyalty customers generated the most value, mainly through higher purchase frequency.
-- Discounts did not meaningfully increase quantity sold
+- Discounts did **not** show a meaningful relationship with quantity sold.
-- East and North regions showed higher delivery delays
-- Q4 signup periods showed stronger customer purchasing activity
+- Delivery delays were a key issue, with the **East** and **North** regions showing the highest delay rates in some price bands.
+- Customer activity was stronger in **Q4**, suggesting seasonal demand patterns.

-## Business Recommendations
+## Recommendations
-- Reduce unnecessary discounting
+- reduce unnecessary discounting
-- Investigate delivery issues in delayed regions
+- investigate delivery issues in high-delay regions
-- Strengthen Gold loyalty retention and upgrade strategy
+- strengthen Gold loyalty retention and upgrade strategy
-- Prepare inventory and marketing plans for seasonal peaks
+- prepare inventory and operations for stronger Q4 demand

+These recommendations come directly from the final report.

+## Repository Contents
+- `green-cart-sales-customer-insights.ipynb` — notebook with cleaning, feature engineering, analysis, and visualisations
+- `Green_Cart_Report.pdf` — final business report
+- `README.md` — project summary

-## About This Portfolio Project
+## Project Value
-This is part of my ongoing data analytics portfolio, where I apply data cleaning, feature engineering, exploratory analysis, and business storytelling to real-world style case studies.
+This project demonstrates my ability to work through an end-to-end analytics task: from data cleaning and feature engineering to insight generation and business-focused recommendations.
+The final output was designed for a non-technical audience, with clear visuals and practical conclusions.

+## Author
+**Tashmin Hasan**